WHAT IS MY FATHER’S KAMPUNG: A HISTORY OF AUKANG AND PUNGGOL?

 I am also thankful for the support from the National Heritage Board.

-And above all, I am very grateful for community support.
-Without it, there can be no sustainable arts, culture, and heritage.
+And above all, I am very grateful for community support for local writers.
+Without robust support, there can be no sustainable arts, culture, and heritage scene.